gitbrent/PptxGenJS/TESTING.md

 Config Notes

-> ⚠️ Disable any VPN on the machine being used to serve from, or clients using IP address cant connect.
+> ⚠️ Disable VPN on the machine being used to serve from, otherwise, clients using the local IP address cannot connect.

 ## 🧪 Test Suites Overview